jmespath-community/jmespath.spec/jep-012a-raw-string-literals.md

 ```

-* A raw string literal with an escaped single quote, representing the seven-character string “foo'bar”`:
+* A raw string literal with an escaped single quote, representing the seven-character string “foo'bar”:

 ```
 'foo\'bar'